prof-rossetti/internet-technologies/projects/freestyle/project.md

 After your group compositions are approved or assigned by the professor, gather with your teammates to ideate a potential web-based product that can serve one or more practical business purposes.
 This can be a website or web application, or it can be a program that makes use of data from another third-party website or API.

 Create a planning document in PDF format which details the business objective(s) of your product.
+The planning document should also describe who your users are, how they'll use the product, and why.

 As applicable, design the look and feel of your product by creating drawings or other illustrative representations.
 You may choose to use pencil and paper, whiteboard, or digital design tools.
 If your design documents don't start in digital format, take a picture or otherwise scan them into digital format.
 Then embed them into your Planning and Design Document.

-By the designated due date, upload your Planning and Design Document to Canvas.
+By the designated due date, upload your Planning and Design Document [to Canvas](https://georgetown.instructure.com/courses/104329/assignments/374352).

 ### Implementation